Surface Phone: Microsoft Finally Admits To The Device’s Existence, At Least Up To A Point

 — David Breyer (@D_Breyer) December 18, 2017

 The specific mention of the Surface Phone is quite significant.
-The development of the device, after all, has been incredibly secretive, and while patents about a revolutionary folding hybrid are emerging in increasing frequency, the Redmond-based tech firm has never mentioned the rumored name of the handset.
+The development of the device, after all, has been incredibly secretive, and while patents about a revolutionary folding hybrid are emerging in increasing frequency, Microsoft has never mentioned the rumored name of the handset.
 Nevertheless, as noted in an MS Power User report, if there is one person who could confirm the existence of the device, it would be someone working for Microsoft — someone like an engineer.

 Recent patents point to the Surface Phone being designed with a unique hinge that would enable the smartphone to adopt a variety of forms and functions.
-Depending on its configuration, the handset could function like a smartphone, tablet or mini laptop computer with a touchscreen keyboard.
+Depending on its configuration, the handset could function like a smartphone, tablet, or mini laptop computer with a touchscreen keyboard.
 The Surface Phone is also rumored to feature a full Windows 10 operating system, setting it apart from the rest of the mobile market.
-The release date of the Surface Phone remains unknown, though speculations point to the device seeing an unveiling sometime later this 2018.
+The release date of the Surface Phone remains unknown, though speculations point to the device seeing an unveiling sometime later in 2018.